end2endzone/end2endzone-hugo/content/blog/2021-03-14-pidvr-record-over-the-air-tv-on-a-raspberry-pi-4.md

 ## Write Raspberry Pi OS image file to your SD card

   1. Launch the  _**Raspberry Pi Imager**_ for writing the  _**Raspberry Pi OS**_ image file to your SD card.
 There are plenty of online tutorial for this operation
-  2. Turn on the Raspberry Pi and follow &quot;first launch&quot; instructions on screen.
+  2. Turn on the Raspberry Pi and follow "first launch" instructions on screen.

 ## Update the Raspberry Pi firmware